 Balance transfer credit cards are perfect for consolidating debt, minimizing interest, and saving money when you need to.
 If you have a series of cards that you need to combine into one, a balance transfer card will let you do that at a low cost.
 There are so many of these cards on the market right now, and no two are identical.
 What we have to determine is which ones are right for you.

 Listed below are some of the best balance transfer credit cards 2013 has to offer from our partners.
 Note that their terms are subject to change at the provider’s discretion, so recheck the rates before completing your application.
 If you think we’ve missed something on our list, feel free to leave us a comment.

 CompareWallet’s Best Balance Transfer Credit Cards 2013

 Chase Slate – The Slate Card from Chase is designed specifically for balance transfers.
 It offers no interest or balance transfer fees for 15 months and has no annual fee.
 If you transfer a balance within the first 60 days with this card, you won’t owe a balance transfer fee on it at all.
 After the intro period, the APR raises to 12.99%, 17.99, or 22.99%, and the balance transfer fee sits at 3%.
 Chase also offers identity theft protection, providing $0 liability for any unauthorized charges.
 The only money you owe will be what you spend or transfer.

-Discover It – The Discover It Card is the latest in the Discover line.
+Discover It – The Discover it Card is the latest in the Discover line.
 It is mostly known for having a superior rewards program, but it also offers low rates that are ideal for balance transfers.
-You’ll have no interest or balance transfer fees for the first 14 months you own the card, and you will never have to worry about an annual fee.
+You’ll pay 0% interest on balance transfer for the first 18 months you own the card, and you will never have to worry about an annual fee.
 The regular APR ranges from 10.99% to 22.99%, and the balance transfer fee is at 3%.
-Bonus: this card has no over limit fee, no pay-by-phone fee, and no increase in APR after a late payment.
+As a bonus, this card has no over limit fee, no pay-by-phone fee, and no increase in APR after a late payment.
 That’s why it’s one of the best credit cards for balance transfers in 2013.